Transfer in China and free visa-free entry

 Under what conditions can I cross into China without a visa?
 And when is it possible to leave the airport and visit a city during a long layover?

-China allows visa-free transit as long as the duration of stay in China does not exceed 24 hours.
+China allows visa-free transit as long as the period of stay in China does not exceed 24 hours.

 However, there is a greatly expanded version of the visa-free transfer option for travelers from 54 countries for up to 240 hours.